muzahid-c/nginx-lb-docker/README.md

 docker run --net appnet0 --ip 10.10.0.9 --name node3 node3:v1
 ```

-Now you can see browser is getting response!
+Now you can see browser is getting response and connecting each node once hit refresh!

 ### Some load balancing methods
 By default Nginx use Round Robin method.
 We can use other methods too depending the situations.
 Please see refenece below: